Introduction

 Thermal imaging cameras

-This project was run by South Somerset District Council project over the winters of 2021 & 2022.
+This project was run by the former South Somerset District Council project over the winters of 2021 and 2022.
 Several thermal imaging cameras were available for communities through their local libraries.

-The cameras were used to identify potential improvements and map heat loss on properties and linked directly to apple or android smartphones.
-Once areas of heat loss are identified simple tips can be used to reduce this.
+The cameras were used to identify potential improvements and map heat loss on properties, and linked directly to apple or android smartphones.
+Once areas of heat loss are identified, the following simple tips can be used to reduce this:

-• Cover bare floors, which account for as much as 10% of heat loss if they’re not insulated; and
+• cover bare floors, which account for as much as 10% of heat loss if they’re not insulated

 Public Sector Decarbonisation

-South Somerset District Council developed and invested heavily in an innovative Battery Energy Storage Site (BESS) project near Taunton to help store renewable energy and reduce wastage when too much is being produced.
-When there is more power being supplied from renewables than the National Grid requires, energy will be stored at our site and this electricity can then be fed back into the grid at a later time when the demand has increased.
+The former South Somerset District Council developed and invested heavily in an innovative Battery Energy Storage Site project near Taunton.
+This is to help store renewable energy and reduce wastage when too much is being produced.
+When there is more power being supplied from renewables than the National Grid requires, energy will be stored at our site.
+This electricity can then be fed back into the grid at a later time when the demand has increased.

-This has now been expanded to 30 megawatts (MW) to maximise the capability of the site, working in partnership with the following national and international businesses; BYD, Opium Power Ltd, Western Power Distribution, British Solar Renewables Ltd, Kiwi Power Ltd and National Grid.
+This has now been expanded to 30 megawatts to maximise the capability of the site.
+It was done by working in partnership with the following national and international businesses:

 These works will result in this building being far more energy efficient and will also meet a number of the Government’s Public Sector Decarbonisation Scheme measures.

-Earlier this year, the Council successfully bid for a £4.1m grant from the Public Sector Decarbonisation Scheme, provided by the Department for Business, Energy and Industrial Strategy (BEIS).
+The council successfully bid for a £4.1m grant from the Public Sector Decarbonisation Scheme, provided by the Department for Business, Energy and Industrial Strategy.
 The works at B Block, County Hall involve replacing all the windows, roof and wall insulation, putting in energy-efficient heating and air circulation systems, and increasing the number of solar panels.

 Approval granted for Somerset’s first net-zero school – BBC News